NZMSA/2022-Phase-1-React-Assignment/README.md

 The aim of this assignment is to help challenge you with a real world goal of making a working stopwatch web application.
 Now that you have accomplished the workshop, you should be able to sharpen a bit of your acquired skillset in this assignment.

+You may have noticed that there are `data-testid` properties in some HTML components.
+Do not change the values of these as the unit test uses these values to identify HTML elements for testing purposes.

 ### Recommended Steps to Setup before Starting:
 The steps below assumes knowledge of the Github interface.